hazalkoom/smartCart/docs/testing.md

 - production build completed successfully
 - warnings were emitted for bundle and stylesheet budgets
+- CommonJS optimization warnings were emitted for socket-related dependencies

 ## Not re-run during this refresh